 Principality must be informed of your intention before renting your property as this is likely to be a breach of Principality’s mortgage conditions.
 It may be that Principality will allow you to rent out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
 You should contact Principality directly.
 You need not do this via a Principality conveyancing panel solicitor.

 I need some expedited conveyancing in Finchampstead as I am faced with an ultimatum to complete inside one month.
 Luckily I do not need a mortgage.
 Is it possible to decline from having conveyancing searches to save money and time?

 As you are are a mortgage free purchaser you are at free not to have searches conducted although no law firm would advise that you don't.
 Drawing on our experience of conveyancing in Finchampstead the following are examples of issues that can crop up and therefore affect future saleability: Refused Planning Applications, Overdue Charges, Outstanding Grants, Road Schemes,...

-Are there restrictive covenants that are commonly identified as part of conveyancing in Finchampstead?
+Are there restrictive covenants that are commonly picked up as part of conveyancing in Finchampstead?

-Restrictive covenants can be picked up when reviewing land registry title as part of the process of conveyancing in Finchampstead.
+Covenants that are restrictive in nature can be picked up when reviewing land registry title as part of the legal transfer of property in Finchampstead.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’